 Each field element must contain a single template element containing a Twig template.
 This template defines the content to be displayed in this area of the card.

-For a formal description of the content-card definition format, see content-card of a content item's owning publication, for example can be included in one of the content card areas by including the following Twig code in the relevant template:
+For a formal description of the content-card definition format, see content-card

 4.9.2 Twig Template Processing